 Zambia has a moderate to sub-tropical climate with three distinct seasons: from November to March is the Emerald, or the rainy season, April to July is Zambia's winter, when the weather is cool and dry, and August to October is summer, when the weather is hot and dry.

 This season sees no rain, and the skies are clear.
 The temperatures drop at night, but the landscape is green and lush.

-In terms of game-viewing, the dryer months, meaning a higher concentration of game at the permanent water sources, are a superb time to visit.
-Alternatively come for some superb bird-watching at the end of the rains.
+In terms of game-viewing, the drier months, meaning a higher concentration of game at the permanent water sources, are a superb time to visit.
+Alternatively, come for some superb bird-watching at the end of the rains.

 The Hot Season - September to November

 This is the best time to see wildlife as flora is sparse.
 During the day, it can get very hot in South Luangwa and Lower Zambezi.

 September is the best time for a trip to see Victoria Falls.
 The water levels are low, the spray doesn't block the view and the view points are clear.
 Game viewing is at its best because there is less vegetation.

 The wet season from November to April is ideal for bird-watching.
 It is also the season when calves are born.
 Due to tall vegetation, wildlife is more difficult to spot.